heutelbeck/sapl-policy-engine/sapl-node/README.md

   Public key:  /home/user/sapl-node/signing-key.pub
 ```

 Keep the private key secure.
-The public key is used by the server to verify bundles.
+The server uses the public key to verify bundles.

 ### 4. Sign the Bundle